-The Academy of Visual Arts (AVA) is the first university academy of its kind in Hong Kong, providing visual arts degree programmes linked to international exchange, current arts development and the fast-growing creative industries.
+The Academy of Visual Arts (AVA) is the first university academy of its kind in Hong Kong, providing professional visual arts undergraduate, postgraduate and research degree programmes linked to international exchange, current arts development and the fast-growing creative industries.
 AVA offers excellent teaching and is committed to nurturing creative and professional talent of international renown.

 Being Hong Kong’s pioneering institution of its kind, Academy of Visual Arts strives to provide the best education in visual arts, combining studio-based research on contemporary issues of the visual arts and sustainable service for the cultural and creative sectors as well as for the community at large.

-The establishment of the Academy of Visual Arts in Hong Kong Baptist University was announced in November 2004 by the former President Ng Ching-fai, and in the following year, AVA launched its Bachelor of Arts (Honours) in Visual Arts Degree Programme in September 2005 on Kai Tak Campus, the historical building premises previously the Royal Air Force Officers’ Mess.
-Professor Chung Ling, then Dean of Faculty of Arts, served as AVA’s Interim Director and Professor Wan Qingli as Founding Director.
+The establishment of the Academy of Visual Arts in Hong Kong Baptist University was announced in November 2004, and in the following year, AVA launched its Bachelor of Arts (Honours) in Visual Arts Degree Programme in September 2005 on Kai Tak Campus, the historical building premises previously the Royal Air Force Officers’ Mess.
 The Academy of Visual Arts was officially inaugurated on 13 January 2006.

-The Academy expanded in 2011, into the Communication and Visual Arts Building in Kowloon Tong, and in 2012, Professor John Aiken joined as Director of Academy of Visual Arts.
-In 2013, the University entered into a 10-year lease of the Kai Tak Campus with the Government; the historical campus now houses kaitak, AVA’s Centre for Research and Development in Visual Arts.
-The Centre is the research and social engagement arm of the Academy and conducts projects for the development of visual arts in Hong Kong and around the region through its three units: Research Hub, the VArtCommunity (VAC) and the Young Artist Agency (YAA).
+The Academy expanded in 2011, into the Communication and Visual Arts Building in Kowloon Tong.
+In 2013, the University entered into a lease of the Kai Tak Campus with the Government; the historical campus now houses AVA’s Centre for Research and Development, a gallery and different studios for teaching and learning.